ali-bin-kashif/consumer-goods-retail-and-sales-data-analytics/README.md

 - Power BI

 ## Objectives
-- Providing insights to ad-hoc business questions and requests by the client.
+- Providing insights for ad-hoc business questions and requests by the client.
 - Dashboard for monitoring and tracking sales performance.

 ## Steps Performed